43615/adc-lang/MANUAL.md

   - If at least one is an array, promote any scalars to arrays of correct length and recurse.
 Examples:
     - `(1 2 3) 4 +` and `(1 2 3) (4 4 4) +` are equivalent (`(5 6 7)`).
     - `(1 (2 3 4)) ((5 6 7) 8) +` and `((1 1 1) (2 3 4)) ((5 6 7) (8 8 8)) +` are equivalent (`((6 7 8) (10 11 12))`).
-  - If there are multiple arrays, compare their lengths.
-Recurse on them if equal, abort if not.
+  - If there are multiple arrays of unequal length, abort the process.
 - In this implementation, the "recursion" is implemented using an iterative algorithm in heap memory and the "promotion" does not actually allocate a new array.
 This avoids stack overflow issues on real systems and utilizes a practical minimum amount of memory (tested with recursion depths in the millions).
 Other interpreter implementations should employ similar algorithms if possible.

 # Numbers

 This ADC interpreter uses the highly performant [Malachite](https://www.malachite.rs/) library, specifically the `Rational` type (with 32-bit limbs).
 All numbers are stored as a (fully reduced) fraction of arbitrary-length integers.
 This means that numbers may hold arbitrary values, with memory usage proportional to the amount of digits.
 Another natural feature of using rationals is that recurring (periodic) fractional digits are supported inherently.
+In fact, for any natural base >=2, the set of all non-redundant integer+fractional+recurring digit sequences is bijective to the rationals.

 Some of the available mathematical functions are irrational-valued, which necessitates usage of floating-point arithmetic to achieve practical performance on real computers.
 This places hard limits on the range and precision of the arguments and results of these functions.
 As mentioned [above](#type-annotations-and-restricted-types), such numbers are annotated as `NF`.
-This interpreter uses 64-bit ("double precision") numbers as defined by IEEE 754 "binary64", which are natively supported by all CPUs made this century (citation needed).
+This interpreter uses 64-bit ("double precision") numbers as defined by IEEE 754 "binary64", which are natively supported by all CPUs worth using (citation needed).

+Some functions also have "integer" variants that aren't bound by these limits, but place further restrictions on the arguments.
+They are automatically selected instead of the floating-point variant whenever possible, as such results are always preferable.

 ## Number I/O